giogina/ReSMax/README.md

 # Program workflow

 Follow these instructions to run **DOSmax** and interpret its outputs.
+An example input file, [he_1Po_InfMass.dal](example/he_1Po_InfMass.dal), which was used to create the outputs shown below, is available in the example/ directory of this repository.

 ## Run DOSmax